 What Is XrML?

 XrML stands for Extensible Rights Markup Language.
 It’s a way to exchange digital content without losing power over the conditions and restrictions imposed on it.
 In easiest terms, XrML makes sure everyone who buys, downloads or uses protected digital content uses it within the guidelines set by the owner.
 It is essentially like a rulebook for a group of digital content.

 XrML is language that provides systems details concerning protocol over licensed digital content.
 This language builds rules, regulations and restrictions for how the content can be used by other users.
 It also guarantees the rights of the content remain intact for the licensed distributor or proprietor.
-Lastly, it helps provide standards for digital rights management.
+Lastly, it helps provide standards for digital rights management (DAM).

 Why Is XrML Necessary?

 One of the main reasons for XrML’s development is the stipulation and imposition of rights correlated to digital properties.
 The language relays information to the user and system of the licensed file or program.
 Ultimately, this information informs users of agreements to the limitations and ownership of content.
 Without this, a created and cherished digital program or tool could be misused and ultimately changed for the worse.

 XrML sets conditions for trusted systems to abide by during use of the shared or purchased content.
 These conditions include fees for businesses who are sharing files on a time restricted basis.
 An example of this is a company who sells access to a downloadable instructional video library.
 If a user pays for a month of access, they could download each file then quit paying.
 The conditions set restrict this using built-in certification checks.
 This ensures the agreed-upon fees stay tethered to the file.